-The Protocol definition is responsible for defining the data format that is sent from a tracking system to the Tracking Hub.
+The Protocol defines the data format sent from a tracking system to the Tracking Hub.
 It is independent from the transmission media and the geometry of the tracking system.
 The protocol generates tracked and named parameters, which are collected in the parameter pool.
 Protocols can be hard-coded in the Tracking Hub (like Motion Analysis), or as DLL files written with the plug-in API (available from version 2.0).

-The XML Protocol Description is introduced with Tracking Hub 1.1.
-This protocol driver reads an XML file from either the hard drive or the Graphic Hub.
-Out of this description a parameter parser is generated, which is able to read the data stream from the tracking system and translate it to named parameters, which are then sent to the Parameter Pool.
+The XML Protocol Description was introduced in Tracking Hub 1.1.
+This protocol driver reads an XML file from either the hard drive or Graphic Hub.
+Out of this description, a parameter parser is generated which is able to read the data stream from the tracking system and translate it to named parameters, which are then sent to the Parameter Pool.